avine/formation-angular-base/doc/course/public/11_routing.md

 *Using `ActivatedRoute` requires the understanding of observables*

-- Use `withComponentInputBinding()` in the router configuration to enable binding information from the router state directly to the component's inputs
+- Add `withComponentInputBinding()` feature to the router configuration to enable binding information from the router state directly to the component's inputs

 ```ts
 import { ApplicationConfig } from '@angular/core';